Woman on the run after stealing trooper's patrol car in Jefferson County

 According to initial reports from the Missouri Highway Patrol, a trooper was investigating an auto theft at a residence near Center Drive in Jefferson County.

-MSHP reported the trooper had placed the woman in handcuffs, but she was able to slip out and steal the trooper's patrol car.
+MSHP reported the trooper had placed the woman in handcuffs, but she slipped out and stole the trooper's patrol car.

 As she was trying to escape, she struck the trooper with the vehicle.
 The trooper's injuries are not life-threatening.